On this day, May 22 …

 Also on this day:

-- 1868: Members of the Reno Gang make off with $96,000 in loot in a train robbery near Marshfield, Ind.
+- 1868: Members of the Reno Gang make off with $96,000 in loot from a train robbery near Marshfield, Ind.

 - 1955: Jack Benny completes his last live network radio show after a 23-year run.